jirimotyl/jirimotyl/README.md

 Hi!
-I am @jirimotyl, neuropsychologist and researcher.
+I am @jirimotyl, a neuropsychologist and a researcher.

 📫 How to reach me: jiri.motyl@vfn.cz